dongdongbh/note/_posts/2018-11-02-remote-visit-https.md

 ### Forward TCP/UDP

+ssh usually run on TCP, if you have a jumper machine, you want the jumper forward internal ssh connection to the outside, you can  just forward the TCP connection, This is done by *iptables*.
 ```
                 22                           12345
 machine A--------------jumper machine B----------------outside
 ```

-ssh usually run on TCP, if you have a jumper machine, you want the jumper forward internal ssh connection to the outside, you can  just forward the TCP connection, This is done by `iptables`. let's say you internal **machine A** using ssh connection to the jumper **machine B** with port 22, you want to ssh the port 12345 on **machine B** to ssh **machine A** directly.
+Let's say you internal **machine A** using ssh connection to the jumper **machine B** with port 22, you want to ssh the port 12345 on **machine B** to ssh **machine A** directly.

 ```bash
 iptables -t nat -A PREROUTING -p tcp -i <WAN interface> --dport 12345 -j DNAT --to-destination <machine-A-IP>:22